astroport-fi/astroport-core/contracts/factory/README.md

 ## InstantiateMsg

 Init contract.
-Set pair contract code IDs which are allowed to create pairs
+Set pair contract code IDs which are allowed to create pairs.

 ```json
 {